jvde-github/AIS-catcher/README.md

 ```console
 AIS-catcher -H http://aprs.fi/jsonais/post/secret-key ID callsign PROTOCOL aprs INTERVAL 30 -q
 ```
 Where ``secret-key`` should be your password and ``callsign`` your callsign.
 The ``PROTOCOL`` setting instructs AIS-catcher to submit JSON in a form that is accepted by APRS.fi and posts a multi-part message.
 As another example, this functionality can feed the map of [Chaos Consulting](https://adsb.chaos-consulting.de/map/) without the need to install any additional scripts.
-Chaos Consulting has been set up so that it can read the AIS-catcher JSON output as per above:
+The Chaos Consulting server has been set up so that it can read the AIS-catcher JSON format as per above:
 ```console
 AIS-catcher -H https://ais.chaos-consulting.de/shipin/index.php USERPWD "Station:Password" GZIP on INTERVAL 5
 ```